deano2390/FlowTextView/README.md

 Download
 --------

-If you're still using Eclipse then check the source code out and use it as an [Android Library Project][2]
+If you're still using Eclipse then grab the [latest JAR version][2]

 Otherwise you can grab it using Maven: